gyab/french-political-speeches-to-JSON/README.md

-# french-government-speeches-to-json
+# french-government-statements-to-csv

-Crawl and parse all the speeches of the French government uploaded on https://www.vie-publique.fr/discours.
+Crawl and parse all the statements of the French government uploaded on https://www.vie-publique.fr/discours.

 - To scrape the website, [Scrapy](https://github.com/scrapy/scrapy) is used.
 - The URL of latest generated JSON file is https://raw.githubusercontent.com/gyab/french-government-speeches-to-json/master/speeches.json.